Infertility: Diagnosis

 A doctor or WHNP takes a medical history and gives a physical examination.
 They can also carry out some basic tests on both partners to see if there is an identifiable reason for not having achieved a pregnancy.
+Among these tests, blood tests are common and may include serologies to detect infections such as hepatitis B (HBV), hepatitis C (HCV), HIV, syphilis, and rubella.
+Optional tests like karyotypes can also be performed.
+For females, specific tests might include measuring antimüllerian hormone (AMH) to assess ovarian reserve, thyroid-stimulating hormone (TSH), prolactin (PRL), and vitamin D levels, which can influence fertility.
 If necessary, they refer patients to a fertility clinic or local hospital for more specialized tests.
 The results of these tests help determine the best fertility treatment.

 Treatment

 Treatment depends on the cause of infertility, but may include counselling, fertility treatments, which include in vitro fertilization.
 According to ESHRE recommendations, couples with an estimated live birth rate of 40% or higher per year are encouraged to continue aiming for a spontaneous pregnancy.
-Treatment methods for infertility may be grouped as medical or complementary and alternative treatments.
-Some methods may be used in concert with other methods.
-Drugs used for both women and men include clomiphene citrate, human menopausal gonadotropin (hMG), follicle-stimulating hormone (FSH), human chorionic gonadotropin (hCG), gonadotropin-releasing hormone (GnRH) analogues, aromatase inhibitors, and metformin.
+Drugs used include clomiphene citrate, human menopausal gonadotropin (hMG), follicle-stimulating hormone (FSH), human chorionic gonadotropin (hCG), gonadotropin-releasing hormone (GnRH) analogues, and aromatase inhibitors.